grecoluigi/BeerBox/README.md

   Credits:

-Infinite loading logic is a modification of the code found here: https://www.raywenderlich.com/5786-uitableview-infinite-scrolling-tutorial
+Infinite loading logic is a modification of the code found [here](https://www.raywenderlich.com/5786-uitableview-infinite-scrolling-tutorial)

 Present icon: <a target="_blank" href="https://icons8.com/icon/jGJ3dTsFA7IV/gift-box">Gift Box</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>